Conversations with several experts in the industry have shown that branding plays a decisive role in the development of the segment.

 why invest in branding?

-So, to take off and segment, brands need to build a visual identity and communication strategies which echoes its marketing strategy.
+In order to grow and take advantage of segmentation, brands need to build a visual identity and communication strategy that echoes its marketing strategy.

-Only this way branding can result in clear benefits.
-And this strategy becomes even more necessary when we take into account the fact that this industry cannot take advantage of one of today’s most powerful advertising channels — social media!
+Only in this way can branding produce clear and tangible benefits.
+This strategy becomes even more necessary when we take into account the fact that this industry cannot take advantage of one of today’s most powerful advertising channels — social media!

 “Since the access to social networks is limited, branding within cannabis industry is more important than in any” —Terry Buffalo